rishavmukherjeee/Analytics-Dashboard/README.md

 ### 1. Project Scaffolding
 ```
-"Create a Next.js 14 analytics dashboard with TypeScript, Tailwind CSS, and shadcn/ui.
+"Create a nalytics dashboard with TypeScript
 Include basic routing structure, dashboard layout with sidebar, and placeholder
 components for charts, tables, and metrics cards"
 ```